DataDog/integrations-core/azure_active_directory/README.md

 - **Expiration events** are sent 60, 30, 15, and 1 day(s) before credential expiration, and once after expiration.
 - **Missing permission events** are sent every 15 days.
 A missing permission event lists the Key Vaults for which Datadog has not been given permissions.
-If no changes have been made regarding Key Vault permissions in the pervious 15-day cycle, the event notification is not sent again.
+If no changes have been made regarding Key Vault permissions in the previous 15-day cycle, the event notification is not sent again.

 You can view these events in [Event Explorer][5].